ilmax/site/content/posts/import-many-terraform/index.md

 # How I did it

-Before starting I came up with some principles to use a guidelines when writing my HCL modules, those are:
+Before starting I came up with a set of principles to use a guidelines when writing my HCL modules, those are:

 1. One module for every different resource type used
 2. Every module that needs to resources defined in other modules, read these resources with a data source